-- 1. Writing a '1' to the AD0BUSY bit of register ADC0CN - 2.
+- 1. Writing a 1 to the AD0BUSY bit of register ADC0CN - 2.
 A Timer 0 overflow (i.e., timed continuous conversions) - 3.
 A Timer 2 overflow - 4.
 A Timer 1 overflow - 5.
-A rising edge on the CNVSTR input signal (pin P0.6) - 6.
-A Timer 3 overflow complete.
+A rising edge on the CNVSTR input signal - 6.
+A Timer 3 overflow

+Writing a 1 to AD0BUSY provides software control of ADC0 whereby conversions are performed "ondemand".
+During conversion, the AD0BUSY bit is set to logic 1 and reset to logic 0 when the conversion is complete.
 The falling edge of AD0BUSY triggers an interrupt (when enabled) and sets the ADC0 interrupt flag (AD0INT).
 Note: When polling for ADC conversion completions, the ADC0 interrupt flag (AD0INT) should be used.
 Converted data is available in the ADC0 data registers, ADC0H:ADC0L, when bit AD0INT is logic 1.
 Note that when Timer 2 or Timer 3 overflows are used as the conversion source, Low Byte overflows are used if Timer 2/3 is in 8-bit mode; High byte overflows are used if Timer 2/3 is in 16-bit mode.
 See Section "24.
-Timers" on page 180 for timer configuration.
+Timers" on page 169 for timer configuration.